Plywood Boars painted at Taurus Crafts summer 2008 workshop programme.

 Paint thrown direct from tin, splatted using balloons, splatted and poured, using reject emulsion paint.

-Not all clothes escaped the workshop.
+Not all clothes left the workshop.

 This boar was painted using Green Paint interior emulsion, using different mark making techniques from ranging from hands, forks, sticks and paint brushes.